AdRiverSoftware/AdServerProjectWebnock/README.md

 * Set rules to target the delivery of campaigns, or even ads, to specific users, to help maximise the effectiveness of campaigns.

-_Revive Adserver was was formerly known as OpenX Source, Openads and phpAdsNew._
+_AdRiver Adserver was was formerly known as OpenX Source, Openads and phpAdsNew._

-# Download
+#Team members

-**DO NOT DOWNLOAD AS A ZIP FILE FROM GITHUB**
+* K R Anand

-Download the latest version from: http://www.revive-adserver.com/download/
+* M M Vinay Kumar

-Revive Adserver as available from github as a zip file is not suitable for installation on a server.
-It contains a number of files that are for development only, and are removed during the release packaging process.
+* Madhusoodana Adiga K

-Please ONLY download Revive Adserver as a release package from the Revive Adserver website at http://www.revive-adserver.com/.
+* Pavan Kumar S

 # License

-Revive Adserver is copyright; please see the COPYRIGHT file.
+AdRiver Adserver is copyright; please see the COPYRIGHT file.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by